SEOs' Less FatigueAlgorithm & Conclusion (Behavioral ReasoningRatios)

 Solving the problem of mind fatigue occurs when we improve things within our own control.
 We cannot entirely change others, but we can improve our character (habits).
 The action plan begins with understanding that a big cause of mind fatigue is ignorance to or denying one's lack of godliness (esp.wisdom and righteous strength).

-The LORD says: "I will search for the lost and bring back the strays.
-I will bind up the injured and strengthen the weak, but the sleek and the strong I will destroy.
-I will shepherd the flock with justice." - Ezekiel 34:16
+The LORD says: "I will seek the lost, and I will bring back the strayed, and I will bind up the injured, and I will strengthen the weak, and the fat and the strong [who have evil will] I will destroy.
+I will feed them in justice." - Ezekiel 34:16

 Here are the reasons SEOs (we desk job people) minimize fatigue (overwhelming patience):